Chanadu/VEX-2022-2023/README.md

 # Vex Code 1965M

 ## Overview
-This is the github repository for the vex team 1965M.
+This is the github repository for the vex team currently is 1965MSpinUp.
 Written in Vexcode Pro V5 in C++
 The extra files are not needed, the main folder is 1965MCode.
 I would suggest not to use this code as it is poorly maintained and may contain errors.
 This repo is only for version control for my vex team.